AppAdhoc/meteor-adhoc/adhoc-client/README.md

 ###  Start testing
 When you finish integrating sdk, you may create a new [experiment](https://www.appadhoc.com/optimizer/console/#/newexp).
-Reports with processed data will be reprensented [here](https://www.appadhoc.com/optimizer/console/#/testdata) after a while.
+Reports with processed data will be represented [here](https://www.appadhoc.com/optimizer/console/#/testdata) after a while.